 - “Dysplastic” refers to abnormal growth or development.

 - “Myelodysplastic” means the bone marrow produces abnormal blood cells.

-To understand more about what MDS is, it’s important to understand some basics about how blood cells normally form.
+To understand more about MDS, it’s helpful to understand the basics of how blood cells normally form.

 The circulating cells perform important functions.